-https://www.tfaforms.com/5097231
+https://maaa.tfaforms.net/5097231

 If your application is received after 5:00 p.m.
 CST, it is considered late and not guaranteed for review.
-Applicants who experience technical difficulties at the time of application must immediately email staff at innovations@maaa.org.
-Staff will evaluate if your application can be processed after the deadline.
+Applicants who experience technical difficulties at the time of application must immediately email us at innovations@maaa.org.
+M-AAA staff will evaluate if your application can be processed after the deadline.